peoplelu/SAS/README.md

 ## 🤝 Acknowledgements
-Our code is based on [OpenScene](https://github.com/pengsongyou/openscene).
+Our code is built upon [OpenScene](https://github.com/pengsongyou/openscene).
 We thank the authors for their excellent work!